 Meanwhile, here’s a book review with advice I take to heart.

-If you’d like to read a free copy of that first book that
+If you’d like to read a short story featuring Sam McRae, the protagonist of that book that

 somewhat freakishly made the New York Times bestseller list, just click here and fill out the form.